THE GUMMY VAULT

 What It Is: A type of pectin with less than 50% of its carboxyl groups esterified, meaning it has fewer methoxyl groups.

-Best For: Creating reduced-sugar or sugar-free gummies and products with a wider range of flavors and textures, including those that are health-oriented.
+Best For: Creating reduced-sugar or sugar-free preserves, offering a wider range of flavors and textures, including those that are health-oriented.

-Key Features: Offers flexibility in sugar content and pH levels for gelation, allowing for innovation in texture and nutritional content.
+Key Features: Offers flexibility in sugar content for gelation, allowing for innovation in texture, flavor, and nutritional content.

 Simplified Comparison:

-Sugar and Acidity: HM pectin needs both to gel, making it great for sweet, acidic treats.
-LM pectin does not rely on sugar or acidity but requires calcium, allowing for more diversity in sweetness and flavor profiles.
+HM pectin requires both sugar and acid to gel, making it ideal for sweet and sour treats.
+In contrast, LM pectin relies on calcium rather than sugar content, allowing for more diversity in sweetness and flavor profiles.

 Selecting the Right Ingredients for Gummy Making